-These overall criteria are built into the rubric that begins on the next page.
-The Program Narrative number in the parentheses following the criteria lists the portion of the proposal that will be used to determine if the criteria has been met.
+These overall criteria are built into the rubric below.
+The attachment number in the parentheses following the criteria lists the portion of the proposal that will be used to determine if the criteria has been met.
 The points for each section as well as the individual criteria are also included in the rubric.

-Following the notification of grant awards, an applicant may request copies of reviewer scores and comments by contacting the Early Childhood Department at earlychi@isbe.net.
+Following the notification of grant awards, an applicant may request copies of reviewer scores and comments by contacting Early Childhood Development Department at earlychi@isbe.net.